ShreyasMuzumdar/Calculators/README.md

 # Calculators

-This are different type of calculators made in java to help learn how to use java.
+This are different type of math functions made to help learn how to use java.